Skatteetaten/terraform-nomad-trino/example/trino_cluster/README.md

-# Presto cluster example
+# Trino cluster example
-This is a cluster mode example of Presto that implements the Vault provider to store credentials for Presto, Minio and Postgres.
+This is a cluster mode example of Trino that implements the Vault provider to store credentials for Trino, Minio and Postgres.
-The example use of the module spins up Presto in [cluster mode](../../conf/nomad/presto.hcl) having one worker and one coordinator.
+The example use of the module spins up Trino in [cluster mode](../../conf/nomad/trino.hcl) having one worker and one coordinator.

 Before deploying the module, Vault K/V store should contain all required credentials and policies.
 In this example, all required actions are automated by Ansible.
 See the following files for details.